Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/xquery_3.md

 </collection>
 ```

-Namespace must be defined correctly.
+Namespace must be declared and referenced correctly.

 ### New range index